NunoSempere/nunosempere.com/blog/2023/02/19/bayesian-adjustment-to-rethink-priorities-welfare-range-estimates/index.md

 ### Focusing on chickens

 For the rest of the post, I will focus on chickens.
-Updates for other animals should be similar, and focusing on one example lighten my loads.
+Updates for other animals should be similar, and focusing on one example makes my job easier.

 Coming back to Rethink Priorities' estimates: